taerinlee/taerinlee.github.io/_posts/2021-02-01-first-day-to-record.md

 categories: meeting record
 ---

-Meeding(Intro of Design & project)
+1. Meeting(Intro of Design & project)
 * The standard to convert from design to web markup languages:
 Korea and abroad has different subject to convert design to web markup page.
 Korea has role as publisher, so web markup and script page tend to seperated.